lmcooke/textureRepeat/README.md

 A shading node for Arnold that allows the user to repeat non-tileable textures without obviously visible repetition.
 This is inspired by http://www.iquilezles.org/www/articles/texturerepetition/texturerepetition.htm

+WIP project.

 ---

 ### To Compile

 The Arnold SDK (version 4.2.14.0) is necessary in order to compile this project.
 It is available at https://www.solidangle.com/arnold/download/.
 A C++ compiler is also necessary to compile this project.
+For Windows, Visual Studio 2008 or 2010 is necessary.
 In order to use this node in Maya, you also must have the MtoA plugin installed.

 In order to compile this project, use the following commands.
 This assumes the extracted Arnold SDK exists in <arnold_SDKpath>